maosan132/Capstone-project---Repair-Store/README.md

 # HTMK & CSS Capstone project - Online Repair Store

 > Project based on an online shop, as a reference, https://www.behance.net/gallery/24796463/ZATTIX design will be followed, but with personalised content.
-Project with real world specificactions, where the technical and soft skills gained during Microverse HTML and CSS program.
+Project with real world specificactions, where the technical and soft skills gained during Microverse HTML and CSS program will be tested.

 ![screenshot](./screenshot.png)